 - Prevent disease with regular use

 - Relieve pain and reduce fever

-Popular herbs grown that possess healing qualities include aloe, eucalyptus, lavender and thyme.
+Popular herbs grown that possess healing qualities include aloe, eucalyptus, garlic, lavender, and thyme.

 As with other houseplants, growing medicinal herbs is an easy task.
 Equip yourself with high quality planting soil and fill your plant containers half way.
 Place an already maturing plant with roots into container and fill the remaining space with potting soil.
 Adequate drainage is necessary when growing these plants because overwatering can suffocate roots and kill them.